All tortoises are turtles, but not all turtles are tortoises.

 Scientists are still unsure exactly where turtle hatchlings spend the first few months or years of their life.
 Hatchlings probably enter an oceanic phase after leaving their nesting beach.
 They find shelter in mats of algae, floating passively in major current systems (or gyres), and feed on the surface on pelagic vegetation and animals.
 After one to ten years in the oceanic zone, some species of turtles retreat to coastal areas where they forage and grow until maturity.

-The 5 Sea Turtles of the Indian Ocean
+Sea Turtles of the Indian Ocean

 Green Sea Turtle